General Pharmaceutical Council: Failure to regulate temporary closures of large corporate chain pharmacies

 In 2018, a Freedom of Information request revealed that 5,878 temporary pharmacy closures occurred in England in a 12-month period in 2016-17.
 In November 2022, a Freedom of Information request revealed that 20,924 temporary closures occurred in England in a 12-month period between Oct 2021 and Sep 2022.
 86% (17,894) of the 20,924 closures were reported by six of the largest pharmacy chains (Lloyds, Boots, Well, Tesco, Rowlands and ASDA) despite these chains accounting for only 36% (4,134) of the 11,600 registered pharmacies in England.

-The GPhC has not taken any discernible regulatory action regarding the closures.
-In September 2022, the GPhC issued a statement, saying that closures “may raise concerns for patient safety, particularly if people cannot access the medicines and other pharmacy services many rely on”.
+In September 2022, the GPhC issued a statement, saying that pharmacy closures “may raise concerns for patient safety, particularly if people cannot access the medicines and other pharmacy services many rely on”.
 However, it claimed that “as a regulator” it does not have a role in authorising when pharmacies open, investigating pharmacy closures, or monitoring opening hours.
 It encouraged the public and pharmacists to report concerns to the NHS.
-It also said that closures could be reported to the GPhC, but given that it also claimed it doesn’t have a role in investigating them, it appears that this would not be a fruitful use of time.
+It also said that closures could be reported to the GPhC, but in the context of its statement that it doesn’t have a role in investigating them, it did not explain what purpose this would serve.

-The GPhC reasoned that some closures may be appropriate if necessary in the interests of patient safety.
-However, this does not account for the fact that closures are avoidable in almost all circumstances; if the pharmacy owner ensures there are enough staff available to open the pharmacy, no decision to close would be required.
+The GPhC stated that some closures may be appropriate if necessary in the interests of patient safety.
+However, many closures are avoidable; they may occur, for example, due to a failure by a pharmacy owner to ensure enough staff are available to open the pharmacy.
 Between 2010 and 2021 there was a substantial increase in the number of pharmacists relative to the number of registered pharmacies.
 This holds true when the increased number of pharmacists working in primary care, is taken into account.

-If the closures cause the pharmacy to fail to meet the GPhC’s premises standards, then they are a matter for the GPhC.
-If the GPhC’s standards don’t cover such closures, then that in itself would be a regulatory failure.
-The GPhC did not explain how, if pharmacies are expected to provide a safe and effective service, this can be achieved when the pharmacies close unnecessarily when the public reasonably expects them to be open.

-It is not clear from what source the GPhC derives its commitment to inaction in respect of regulating registered pharmacies and pharmacy owners.
-However, given it’s high-profile, long-standing nature, it is almost certainly sponsored, and is at the least passively accepted, by central government.